ParaGroup/p3arsec/README.md

 * *gcc-openmp-nornir* for the OpenMP implementation.
 * *gcc-tbb-nornir* for the Intel TBB implementation.

-**ATTENTION: sudo rights are required since we need to perform some high-priviledge operations such as: reading the power consumption, dynamically scaling the clock frequency, etc...**
+**ATTENTION: To run *gcc-&ast;-nornir* configurations sudo rights are required since we need to perform some high-priviledge operations such as: reading the power consumption, dynamically scaling the clock frequency, etc...**

 # Contributors